google/capirca/doc/generators/arista_tp.md

 inserted into the field-set name after the direction and before the name.
 (form: `src|dst-ipv6-term_name`)

+## using field-sets

+Arista traffic policies can be generated with source or destination prefixes directly embedded within the match conditions.
+If any prefixes are to be excluded from the match, the generator uses field-sets to contain the prefixes.
+Alternatively, a `field-set` flag in the header can force the generator to always use field-sets for prefix definitions, even when direct nesting under match conditions would otherwise be possible.

+The generator also removes any duplicate field-sets and their associated references within the policy.

+### Sample Policy with unique field-sets

+      field-set ipv6 prefix src-ipv6-term-1
+        2001:4860:4860::8888/128
+        2001:4860:4860::8844/128
+      !
+      traffic-policy management-inbound-v6
+        match src-ipv6-term-1 ipv6
+          destination prefix field-set src-ipv6-term-1
+          protocol udp destination port 53
+      !
+        match src-ipv6-term-2 ipv6
+          destination prefix field-set src-ipv6-term-1
+          protocol icmp type 0,3,8,11,12 code all
+      !

 ## ports

 In EOS traffic-policies, ports can be configured using: